boronine/h2tunnel/README.md

 ## How does h2tunnel work?

-1. The client initiates a TLS connection to the server and starts listening for HTTP2 sessions on it
+1. The client initiates a TLS connection to the server and starts listening for HTTP2 sessions
 2. The server takes the newly created TLS socket and initiates an HTTP2 session through it
 3. The server starts accepting TCP connections, converting them into HTTP2 streams, and fowarding them to the client
 4. The client receives these HTTP2 streams and converts them back into TCP connections to feed them into the local server